peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 A <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a> for a B-spline (basis spline) curve.
 B-spline curves can also represent all B&eacute;zier curves (see <a href="H3DU.BSplineCurve.md#H3DU.BSplineCurve.fromBezierCurve">H3DU.BSplineCurve.fromBezierCurve</a>).
-A B&eacute;zier curve is defined by a series of control points, where the first and last control points define the endPoints of the curve, and the remaining control points define the curve's shape, though they don't necessarily cross the curve.
+A B&eacute;zier curve is defined by a series of control points, where the first and last control points define the end points of the curve, and the remaining control points define the curve's shape, though they don't necessarily cross the curve.